 Going vegan

-Suraj and I went to an event called Mahavir Janma Kalyanak in April 2008.
-At this event we saw a video about the inhumane treatment of cows in the dairy industry.
-This was a huge turning point for us.
-We went dairy free overnight and I’ve not looked back!
-I feel physically healthier and it’s had a positive effect on my mind and conscience, which that is hugely important to me. 🙂
+I attended an event to celebrate Mahavir Janma Kalyanak in April 2008.
+At this event, I saw a video about the inhumane treatment of cows in the dairy industry.
+This was a huge turning point for me.
+I went dairy-free overnight, and I’ve not looked back!
+I feel physically healthier, and it’s had a positive effect on my mind and conscience, which is hugely important to me. 🙂

 On the path to quenching my thirst for spirituality